eugene-infosec/ai-security-gateway/docs/runbook.md

 ### Production Scenario (Reference)

-In a real deployment using the `DynamoDBStore` backend:
+In a real deployment using a persistent store (e.g., DynamoDB or Vector DB):

 1. Use a dedicated admin IAM role (MFA preferred).
-2. Access the table directly via AWS CLI or Console.
+2. Access the store directly via AWS CLI or Console to repair records.
 3. **CloudTrail** provides the audit trail for these manual interventions.